Awards and Recognition Program

 Description:

-• Named in honor of the first President of the Association of Black Health-systems Pharmacists (ABHP), the John J. Scrivens Distinguished Service Award was established in 2009 to provide recognition to an individual who gives significant sustained service (greater than four consecutive years) to the ABHP.
+• Named in honor of the first President of the Association of Black Health-systems Pharmacists (ABHP), the John J. Scrivens Distinguished Service Award was established in 2009 to provide recognition to an individual who gives significant, sustained service (greater than four consecutive years) to the ABHP.

 Selection Criteria:

-• All nominees must be active member of ABHP and not be an elected official. • Members of the ABHP Executive Committee will select recipients.
+• All nominees must be active members of ABHP and not be elected officials.

 Description: